Today’s readings (click below to open in new tab/window):

 Psalms 99; 147:1-11, Leviticus 19:1-18, 1 Thessalonians 5:12-28, Matthew 6:19-24

-Sometimes it can be hard to reconcile the God of the Old Testament with the God of the New Testament.
-Even if we consider Christ’s sacrifice a watershed event, the moment when we were freed from the law and its harsh demands, God who wiped out entire nations to make room for the Israelites seems very far from the God of Christ who wants us to love our enemies.
+Sometimes it can feel difficult to reconcile the God of the Old Testament with the God of the New Testament.
+Even if we consider Christ’s sacrifice a watershed event (the moment when we were freed from the law and its harsh demands), the God who wiped out entire nations to make room for the Israelites seems very far from the God of Christ who wants us to love our enemies.
 But even in the hundreds of laws laid out in Leviticus and Deuteronomy we see glimpses of Christ’s teachings.

 In 1 Thessalonians Paul advises: “test everything; hold fast to what is good.”
 When tackling difficult portions of the Old Testament, the standard against which we can test them is Christ’s message of love.
 Even though Christ tells us to refrain from judgment, we must be careful not to set the standard as “all is forgiven so anything goes.”
 The Old Testament, even the parts that seem barbaric by modern standards, contains many valuable lessons and we do ourselves a disservice if we dismiss or ignore them.
 At the very least, they help us understand how our perception of and relationship to God has evolved over the years.

 Paul also tells them “to admonish the idlers, encourage the faint hearted, help the weak, be patient with all of them.”
 From gleaners to Thessalonians, in every age God teaches us to love and care for all his children.